umn-dash/latex-novice-typesetting/_episodes/02-basic-typesetting.md

 Some other commonly used characters and tips for equations:
 - the carat symbol (^) for powers/superscripts
 - underscore (\_) for subscripts
-- '''\alpha \gamma \delta''' render the greek letters by cased name
+- ```\alpha \gamma \delta``` render the greek letters by cased name

 There are a lot of potential formatting choices to make when building your formulas.
-The American Mathematical Society's [Short Math Guide for LaTeX](http://tug.ctan.org/info/short-math-guide/short-math-guide.pdf) is one good introduction.
+Wikipedia's [LaTeX/Mathematics page](https://en.wikibooks.org/wiki/LaTeX/Mathematics) is a good quick reference, while The American Mathematical Society's [Short Math Guide for LaTeX](http://tug.ctan.org/info/short-math-guide/short-math-guide.pdf) goes into a little more detail.